| Note I: This method may not be

 4.

-The following example uses Equations 2.
+An Example The following example uses Equations 2.

 and 3 to calculate the shore tank-total observed volume